Remove Broadband Remove Digital Divide Remove Elementary Remove Online Learning

 eSchool News

 Abrupt shifts to virtual and hybrid learning laid bare the vast inequities that exist in the U.S. The move to online learning also made people wonder: Are there practices we can continue when the pandemic abates?
-This may assist with mitigating learning loss.
+Elementary students are not immune to serious student safety issues. education system. temperature, lighting).